steveabner/MYDFIR-The-Planets-Prestige-Investigation/README.md

 - **Sheet1 content:** Message claiming the previous information was false and threatening war with the CoCanDians
 - **Sheet3 content:** Base64-encoded text concealed through cell formatting
 - **Decoded location:** `The Martian Colony, Beside Interplanetary Spaceport.`

+### 5. Findings Summary

+The investigation began with a suspicious `.eml` file containing a ransom message and an attachment presented as `PuzzleToCoCanDa.pdf`.

+Analysis of the email headers identified several suspicious indicators:

+- The message failed SPF authentication.
+- The visible sender and Reply-To addresses used different domains.
+- The attachment was Base64-encoded and presented as a PDF.

+File-signature analysis showed that the attachment was actually a ZIP-based archive.
+After decoding and extracting the archive inside an isolated Windows virtual machine, three files were discovered:

+- `DaughtersCrown`
+- `GoodJobMajor`
+- `Money.xlsx`, which was hidden

+Further analysis identified the files as:

+- `DaughtersCrown` — JPEG image showing a crown
+- `GoodJobMajor` — PDF containing additional instructions
+- `Money.xlsx` — Excel spreadsheet containing a hidden Base64-encoded message

+The concealed Base64 content in `Money.xlsx` decoded to:

+`The Martian Colony, Beside Interplanetary Spaceport.`

+This location represented the final lead uncovered during the investigation.

+## Conclusion

+The email was malicious and used sender spoofing, failed email authentication, misleading file extensions, hidden files, and encoded content to conceal the attacker’s instructions.

+By analyzing the raw email, decoding Base64 content, verifying file signatures, extracting the disguised archive, and examining the recovered files, I identified the location provided by the attacker:

+`The Martian Colony, Beside Interplanetary Spaceport.`

+The findings were validated against the Blue Team Labs Online challenge, and the investigation was completed successfully.